countable-web/open-source-corporation/peopleops/recruiting/README.md

 # Recruiting

+## Recruiting for Staff Contractors

+Countable has two "tracks".
+Outside consultants, and staff contractors.
+This page is about hiring the latter team members who work a set number of hours per week.
+The former category are for more specialized people, often with existing consulting businesses, and there's no process for working with them currently but they are typically hired based on a quote for a specific deliverable.

 ## Recruiting Process

 Finding the best people is one of the top challenges in our industry, so we need every advantage we can find in this way.
 Our strategy: